LE CENTRE 104

 Rue Cler.
 This is a more recent place but so lovely.
 I dig their burgers and it has good vibes.
 Their Navy Tea cocktail served in Hendrick’s mugs is by far my favorite.

 A bit in the boonies, but a brilliant spot.
 I love their cocktail bar, but their restaurant is also delicious.
 This place is very spacious so it’s wonderful for groups.
+But don’t expect good service (aside from bar tenders) because I’ve only encountered friendly and non-snobbish staff like once.

 Seafood, yumz cocktails and beer.
 Yes please.